sdaume/ds4sd-2024-modules/workflows/slides/index.md

 ```{=html}
 <aside class="notes">
 ```
--   achieves the goal of separating content from presentation, but is not very readable for a human reader (and thus editor)
+-   achieves the goal of separating content from presentation (although HTML is geared to jsut one presentation format),
+-   but it is not very readable for a human reader (and thus editor)

 ```{=html}
 </aside>